 Unless it is expressly stated otherwise, this MOU does not give rise to any rights for a third party to enforce any of its terms.
 This MOU may be amended by the Parties without the need for any third party consent.

-This MOU is not exhaustive, is not intended to be legally binding between the Parties and replaces the MOU for Advanced LIGO which was dated 4 May 2006.
+This MOU is not exhaustive, is not intended to be legally binding between the Parties, and replaces the MOU for Advanced LIGO which was dated 4 May 2006.

 Signed for and on behalf of the Parties: